lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 Prediction Schema
 -----------------
-For Lightly it's required to store a prediction schema.
+It's required to store a prediction schema.
 The schema defines the format of the predictions and helps the Lightly Platform to correctly identify and display classes.
 It also helps to prevent errors as all predictions which are loaded are validated against this schema.